The Beginner’s Guide to Talking About Family in English

 Don’t just memorize these words, though.
 The best way to learn family vocabulary is to see them used by real English speakers.

-You can do that by reading English books, listening to English music or watching English videos.
+You can do that by reading English books, listening to English music or watching English movies.
 These resources can show you other vocabulary and phrases that you would want to use in daily conversation.
 They can also describe the situations in which certain expressions or terms are appropriate.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)